California Democrats headed for state legislature supermajority

 With 85 percent of precincts reporting, Proposition 30 was winning 53.5 percent to 46.5 percent.

-Proposition 32, which would have ended unions' ability to use automatic paycheck deductions for political purposes, was defeated with 56 percent against and 44 percent in favor.
+Proposition 32, which would have ended unions' ability to use automatic paycheck deductions for political purposes, was defeated with 56 percent against and 44 percent in favour.

 Voters also closed a tax loophole for out-of-state companies by passing Proposition 39 by a 60 percent to 40 percent margin.